michael-takyi23/Aduane-Fie/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Acknowledgements

+I would like to thank CI Tutor support for valuable assisitance and support.
+The guidance and solutions offered have been instrumental in overcoming challenges and enhancing the quality of the final product.

+Also to [ChatGPT by OpenAI](https://openai.com/chatgpt) for providing assistance and support during the development of this project.

 ## License